joelgee02/privacy-policy/index.md

 We may update this Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.

 ## Contact Us
-If you have any questions about this Privacy Policy, please contact us at: [Your Email]
+If you have any questions about this Privacy Policy, please contact us at: listingnotifierfb@gmail.com